MailTape/MailTape-v1/_posts/2018-05-27-En-Attendant-Ana.md

 episode_URL: 'https://mailta.pe/314/en-attendant-ana'
 ---
 <p id="introduction">This morning, we are delighted to welcome the garage pop band [En Attendant Ana](https://enattendantana.bandcamp.com) for a bright-eyed MailTape that might help you leave your bed.</p>
-<p>The Parisian quintet has just released their first album Lost and Found in April.
+<p>The Parisian quintet has just released their first album 'Lost and Found' in April.
 And while the RATP’s (transport company for Paris) lost property offices handle over 500 000 items a year, the 13 powerful and faux-naïf songs of the LP are enough to place En Attendant Ana as a very promising band.</p>

 # En Attendant Ana's selection